Skip to main content

 (1) A notarized affidavit;

-(B) Requests for a duplicate wall certificate shall be issued in the new name of the pharmacist and shall be accompanied by the following:
+(B) Requests for a duplicate wall certificate shall be issued in the new name of the pharmacist and shall be accompanied by the required fee.
+The pharmacist shall promptly destroy the wall certificate that no longer reflects their legal name.

 (C) Upon receipt of the required documents and fee pursuant to paragraphs (A) and (B) of this rule, the board will forward the duplicate wall certificate issued in the pharmacist's new name.